Global search

 In other words, costs are only payable by group members if, and only in the event, a successful outcome is achieved either at settlement or by judgment.
 However:

-1. if the preparation or finalisation of your personal claim requires work to be done in relation to issues that are specific to your claim, you can engage Maurice Blackburn Lawyers, Slater and Gordon Lawyers or other lawyers to do that work for you.
-A copy of the terms on which Maurice Blackburn Lawyers and Slater and Gordon Lawyers are acting in this class action may be obtained from them using the contact details set out in section 4 above;
+1. if the preparation or finalisation of your personal claim requires work to be done in relation to issues that are specific to your claim, you can engage Maurice Blackburn Lawyers, Echo Law or other lawyers to do that work for you.

 2. if you become entitled to any compensation following a judgment or settlement in the Brambles Class Action, the Court may make an order requiring you to pay some of that amount by way of a contribution to the costs incurred by the Applicants in running the class action, but which they are not able to recover from Brambles.
 Any such amounts will only be payable in the event of a successful outcome by way of a deduction from any compensation to which you become entitled, and will never exceed the amount of compensation to which you may otherwise become entitled.
 The Court will assess whether any amounts proposed to be deducted are fair and reasonable.
 You will be given a notice at that time informing you of the amount which it is proposed to be deducted and given an opportunity to tell the Court if you agree or disagree with what is proposed.